 Early History of the Hoylind family

-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Hoylind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoylind research.
+Another 97 words (7 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Hoylind History in all our PDF Extended History products and printed products wherever possible.

 Hoylind Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hoylind include Howland, Hoyland and others.